finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

             @Override
             public void onClick(View v) {
                 //Inside a click listener or an interface function you need to specify the class object
-                // as in this case LoginActivity.this and 'this' would not work.
+                // as in this case LoginActivity.this and simply passing 'this' would not work.
                 Fn.call("onFbLoginClicked", LoginActivity.this);
             }
         });
     }

+    // Here @Observe makes sure that 'makeLoginApiCall' function needs to be called within '10000' milliseconds.
+    @Observe(nextFunctionId = "makeLoginApiCall",
+                nextFunctionClass = LoginActivity.class,
-    @Observe(nextFunctionId = "makeLoginApiCall" , expectedChainedExecutionTime = 10000)
+                expectedChainedExecutionTime = 10000)
     public void onFbLoginClicked() {
         //Start the fb login process.
         facebookLogin.initateFbLogin(LoginActivity.this, null, callbackManager, new FbLoginListener() {
             @Override
             public void onLoginComplete(LoginResult loginResult) {
-                Fn.call("makeLoginApiCall", LoginActivity.this, loginResult.getToken(), loginResult.getUserId());
+                Fn.call("makeLoginApiCall", LoginActivity.this, loginResult.getToken(), loginResult.getUserId(),
+                                                                AccessToken.getCurrentAccessToken().getPermissions());
             }

             @Override